Ethan Ampadu: Leeds United

+Ampadu warming up prior to Leeds United's match against Fulham on 13 September 2025.

 On 19 July 2023, Ampadu joined Championship club Leeds United on a four-year contract, for a reported fee of £7m plus performance-related add-ons.
 On 6 August 2023, he made his debut for the club in a 2–2 draw against Cardiff City.
 On 7 January 2024, he scored his first two goals for Leeds United in a 3–0 win over Peterborough in a third round FA Cup tie.

 On 23 July 2024, Ampadu was named as the club's captain.
 As captain, during the 2024–25 season, Ampadu was promoted to the Premier League with Leeds and won the EFL Championship title.
-He also won the 2024-25 PFA Community Champion award for his community service work, which included community visits and participating in educational initiatives during the season.
+He also won the 2024–25 PFA Community Champion award for his community service work, which included community visits and participating in educational initiatives during the season.

+Ampadu scored his first league goal with Leeds United in a 4–1 win against Crystal Palace on 20 December 2025.
+On 4 June 2026, he extended his contract with the club until 2030.